 Android app AviNest

 In 2018 my group developed the AviNest citizen science app.
 This Android app allows volunteers to enter data on nest of all bird species breeding in the Netherlands on their mobile phone or tablet.
-Users can enter data on the location (using the GPS from their phone), habitat and parents of the nest (if banded), and record data on the number of eggs, chicks and fledglings.
-For some species, like the oystercatchers there are additional features, such as automatic estimation of egg-laying dates based on egg measurements and weights.
-The app also offers the opportunities to easily share data among volunteers, such that people working in groups receive the data of the nest visits each person has done on the same nest.
-Data can be uploaded from the field to an online sever and is stored in the online NestKaart database, which offers additional inbuilt features for simple analyses of reproductive success.
-The App has a google forum for asking (and answering) questions, and a manual and instruction videos can be found here (in Dutch).
+Users can enter data on the location (using the phone’s GPS), habitat and parents of the nest (if banded), and the number of eggs, chicks and fledglings.
+For some species, the app automatic estimates egg-laying dates based on egg measurements and weights.
+The app also offers the opportunities to easily share data among volunteers, such groupmembers receive data of the nest visits each person has done on the same nest.
+Data can be uploaded to the online NestKaart database, which offers additional inbuilt features for analyses of reproductive success.
+The App has a google forum for asking questions, and a manual and instruction videos can be found here (in Dutch).
 AviNest was programmed by Mario Huizinga (RingIT) and co-developed by Sovon, with funding from BirdLife Netherlands.

 odprism is a toolbox that allows for determining the optimal design and power of random intercept and slope models.
 It includes functions that allow for easy simulation of datasets with different amounts of among-subject heterogeneity and of number of samples per subject and subjects and automatically calculates the bias, precision and power that can be obtained by analyzing such data using random regression models.
 The package is no longer updated and is archived at CRAN, but some updates were done on GitHub , see also its accompanying paper.